 Uber captured product-market fit by initially offering free rides between regional tech events in San Francisco.
 Uber’s co-founders recognized that the taxi system was prohibitively expensive and outdated, and few people used it.
 Once the Uber app gained steam, the company offered 50% discounts to first-time users.

 Experts point to Uber’s ability to solve a problem and create a need simultaneously.
-Consumers weren’t demanding better taxi service, but once a more convenient, simpler option emerged, users began to rely on the concept.
+Consumers weren’t demanding better taxi service, but users began to rely on the concept once a more convenient and simpler option emerged.
 The network effect kicked in, and users began sharing their experiences on social media, providing social proof for the startup.

 To date, Uber has about 93 million riders, and the company recorded 4.98 billion rides in 2020 alone.

 In most cases, product-market fit doesn’t happen on the first try.
 You’ll likely test and adjust your product or service several times before you find the perfect combination of value proposition, customer base, and distribution.

 Continually experiment based on audience feedback, adjust your concept if your data indicates it, and be prepared to pivot if necessary.

 When you achieve product-market fit, your job will become much easier because your customers and other interested parties will become a significant part of your marketing effort.
-They’ll share their own stories with others so you can focus on the work of creating the same great experience for everyone who interacts with your company.
+They might even share their own stories with others so you can focus on the work of creating the same great experience for everyone who interacts with your company.